1. INFORMATION FOR INQUIRERS

 communicated directly.
 The really great and moving experiences of life are

 ones we cannot put into words or tell another about.
-But if two persons
+If two persons

 have had similar deeply moving experiences, they can communicate about